 - Have you ever injured your neck, head, or jaws?

 - Have you had problems (such as arthritis) with other joints?

 - Do you have teeth that no longer touch when you bite?

 - Do your teeth meet differently from time to time?

 - Is it hard to use your front teeth to bite or tear food?

 - Are your teeth sensitive, loose, broken or worn?

 The more times you answered “yes”, the more likely it is that you have a TMJ disorder.
 Understanding TMJ disorders will also help you understand how they are treated.

 There are various treatment options that Drs.
-Johnson or Kolodge can utilize to improve the harmony and function of your jaw.
+Johnson, Kolodge or Purt can utilize to improve the harmony and function of your jaw.
 Once an evaluation confirms a diagnosis of TMJ disorder, Drs.
-Johnson or Kolodge will determine the proper course of treatment.
+Johnson, Kolodge or Purt will determine the proper course of treatment.
 It is important to note that treatment always works best with a team approach of self-care joined with professional care.

 The initial goals are to relieve the muscle spasm and joint pain.
 This is usually accomplished with a pain reliever, anti-inflammatory, or muscle relaxant.
 Steroids can be injected directly into the joints to reduce pain and inflammation.
 Self-care treatments can often be effective as well and include: